 Even more convenient is to get a juicer for your home.
-I recommend the Samson 6-in-1 juicer, a single auger masticating juicer.
-It is the best bang for the buck because it does everything, including wheatgrass, has a slow 80 RPM motor, reducing heat and oxidation for optimum nutrition, and cleans up in just two minutes.
+I recommend the Green Star Elite, a twin-gear masticating juicer that I use myself.
+It is the best bang for the buck because it does everything, including wheatgrass, has a slow 80 RPM motor, reducing heat and oxidation for optimum nutrition, and cleans up in just a few minutes.

 7. Transform your veggies into sauces, soups, toppings and garnishes.

 Tomato sauce, some salad dressings, and salsas are just a few of the recipes you can find for making vegetables more palatable.
 You can even make delicious raw soups.
 My books have plenty of recipes.
 Mix vegetables with ginger, Braggs Amino’s (used sparingly), apple cider vinegar, and sesame oil to make a healthy salad dressing.
 Half a cup equals one whole vegetable serving.
 Hate Vegetables?